circleci/circleci-docs/CONTRIBUTING.md

 Since the emphasis in docs is on prose, we prefer [markdown](https://daringfireball.net/projects/markdown/syntax) over plain HTML.

+### Bootstrap

+The docs site includes Bootstrap 3 JS and CSS, so you'll have access to all of its [reusable components](https://v4-alpha.getbootstrap.com/components/alerts/).

 ### Adding New Articles

 New articles can be added to the [jekyll/_cci2](https://github.com/circleci/circleci-docs/tree/master/jekyll/_cci2) directory in this repo.